 This post may contain affiliate links which won’t change your price but will share some commission.

 This homemade dish is perfect for casual dinners or an easy lunch.
 It’s also a great recipe for potlucks and backyard cookouts that everyone will love.
+The contrast in flavors from the red onions, the crisp broccoli, and the sweet raisins provides a fantastically fresh new taste.

 Ingredients To Make Classic Broccoli Salad